Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

 ## Combining notification channels

 {{% notice info %}}
-Per November '23 only one communication chanel is supported.
+Per January '24 it is not possible to combine notification channels for a single order request.
-Once multiple channels are provided, it will be possible to combine notification channels for a single order request.
+This functionality can be expected in the first half of '24.
 {{% /notice %}}

 ## Registries used for recipient addresses